Skip to content

 Sejauh Mata Memandang is working together with the HAkA Foundation and the Leuser Conservation Forum, as well as supported by all Sahabat Sejauh who are contributing in conserving and protecting the Leuser Ecosystem Area, East Aceh as the final home for several endangered animals, including the Sumatran elephants, the Sumatran tigers, the Sumatran rhinos and the Sumatran orangutan.

-Through every purchase of a Sejauh’s product, Sahabat Sejauh has donated one tree for the forest restoration program in the Leuser Ecosystem Area and has taken part in caring for our Earth and supporting the livelihood of the local community.
+Through every purchase of one Sejauh garment, Sahabat Sejauh has donated one tree for the forest restoration program in the Leuser Ecosystem Area and has taken part in caring for our Earth and supporting the livelihood of the local community.

-Let's step together, make changes for a better future.
+Let’s step forward together and create change for a better future.